 Backward Adaptive Prediction

 The backward adaptive prediction is based on a normalized least means squared (NLMS) prediction algorithm and allows for both inter-channel and intra-channel prediction.
 The backward adaptive predictor can operate in either the DCT domain or the time domain depending on the sate of enable_DCT flag.
 If the NLMS is running the DCT domain the predictor runs downward in frequency if the NLMS is running in the time domain then the prediction is forward in time.
 The following psuedo-code specifies the NLMS inverse prediction for channel ch.
-The signal_bit_depth is needed from section 1.1.1.
+The signal_bit_depth is needed from clause 8.3.

 if(enable_DCT==1){